Find Schools

 Find Schools Near

-Example of Automotive Engineering Technician Job Assist engineers in determining the practicality of proposed product design changes and plan and carry out tests on experimental test devices or equipment for performance, durability, or efficiency.
+Automotive Engineering Technician Example Assist engineers in determining the practicality of proposed product design changes and plan and carry out tests on experimental test devices or equipment for performance, durability, or efficiency.

-Automotive Engineering Technicians state the following job skills are important in their day-to-day work.
+When polled, Automotive Engineering Technicians say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.